shuai-xu/flink/docs/ops/zeppelin.md

 * Retract
 * TimeSeries

-And not only user can run
 #### SingleRow

 This kind of sql only return one row of data, but this row will be updated continually.
 Usually this is used for tracking the aggregation result of some metrics. e.g. total page view, total transactions and etc. Regarding this kind of sql, you can visualize it via html.
-Here's one example which calculate the total page view.
+Here's one example which calculate the total page view and visualize it via html.

 ```sql